Posted on: Apr 12, 2021 | 3 mins | Written by: HDFC ERGO Team

 Vehicle Scrappage Policy

 The government has always been concerned about vehicular pollution and driver safety, which is why they are constantly developing new ways to regulate and upgrade vehicles.
 The Vehicle Scrappage Policy is one recent step in this direction.
-The policy is being debated and will apply to all vehicles, including private, commercial and government owned vehicles.
-The scrappage policy is expected to bring a change to Indian automobile market.
+The policy is being debated and will apply to all vehicles, including private, commercial and government-owned vehicles.
+The scrappage policy is expected to bring a change to the Indian automobile market.

-What is the New Vehicle Scrappage Policy in India?
+What is India's New Vehicle Scrappage Policy?

 The objective of the Vehicle Scrappage Policy is to phase out old cars, reduce urban pollution levels and stimulate automotive sales, which continue to record a slowdown amid India’s post-COVID recovery phase.
-Additionally, the vehicle scrappage policy is also a part of a larger stimulus package majorly requested by original equipment manufacturers (OEMs) to stir their demand.
+Additionally, the vehicle scrappage policy is also part of a larger stimulus package that is majorly requested by original equipment manufacturers (OEMs) to stir their demand.
 Under the policy, the Government will set up automated testing stations and scrapping facilities in phases.
 Currently, 75 stations are proposed under Phase 1; this count will gradually scale to 450–500 stations across the country.
 The Government has also welcomed private players to invest in setting up such stations through a partnership with the state governments.
-The Government also plans to set up 50–70 facilities for scrapping vehicles in next 4 to 5 years.
+The Government also plans to set up 50–70 facilities for scrapping vehicles in the next 4 to 5 years.

 Why was this scrappage policy needed?

 Vehicle ownership has increased dramatically over the last few years.
 India is the world’s seventh largest automobile manufacturer, with the majority of its production consumed domestically.
 Especially for two-wheelers, India is among the world’s largest markets.
-While this has resulted innumerous economic benefits, it has also resulted in India becoming a highly polluted country, with automobiles contributing significantly to pollution.
+While this has resulted in numerous economic benefits, it has also resulted in India becoming a highly polluted country, with automobiles contributing significantly to pollution.

 When Will the Vehicle Scrappage Policy Come into Effect?

 In January 2021, the vehicle scrappage policy was approved for government vehicles.
 The vehicle that belongs to the central and state government and is more than 15 years old will be scrapped.
-As of now, the vehicle scrappage policy is effective from April 1, 2022 for government and PSU vehicles.
+As of now, the vehicle scrappage policy is effective from April 1, 2022, for government and PSU vehicles.
 However, if your private vehicle is 15 years old, it needs to undergo a fitness test by RTO.

-What are the Benefits of Vehicle Scrappage Policy 2021?
+What are the benefits of Vehicle Scrappage Policy 2021?

 1. Commercial Vehicles